NoahZinsmeister/eth-wallet-light/README.md

 **Returns** Promise(Keystore)

 ### keystore.restorefromSerialized(serializedKeystore)
 This method restores a keystore from serialization.
+Note that when restoring from a serialized keystore, the `rng` argument to the keystore constructor is unnecessary, and can safely be left as `undefined`.

 **Options**
 - serializedKeystore (required): The output of `keystore.serialize()`.